It’s time you did a content marketing audit.

 For this content audit, we’ll focus on all of the data you’ve published to your website and pushed out to your audience over a significant period (it works best with at least six months worth of content).
 If you haven’t been tracking and saving your website analytics, begin doing that immediately.

-For a list of marketing analytics tools to help track and compile this information, download the complete content marketing audit guide.
+For a list of marketing analytics tools to help track and compile this information, check out this content marketing resource guide.

 Using the goal you set in step 1, determine what types of content are going to contribute to your goal directly.
 They can include anything from blog posts to graphics to downloadable content.
 Anything you put out on your site with the purpose of achieving your goal is fair game.